emard/esp32ecp5/README.md

 NOTE: FLASH and SD card accept byte offset after "@" character.
 Offset must be rounded to 4096 bytes for FLASH and to 512 bytes for SD.
-Special destination file names "fpga", "flash", "sdraw" are used for direct programming and they don't relate to actual files on ESP32 filesystem.
+Special destination file names "fpga", "flash@", "sd@" are used for direct programming and they don't relate to actual files on ESP32 filesystem.